Mailgun logo

 Which is more popular, Mailgun or SendGrid?

-On the Knock platform, Mailgun handled 100M–500M messages from February 10th to May 11th compared to 500M+ for SendGrid.
-Mailgun volume has remained stable, while SendGrid volume has remained stable.
+On the Knock platform, Mailgun handled 100M–500M messages from March 3rd to June 1st compared to 500M+ for SendGrid.
+Mailgun is currently seeing declining volume, while SendGrid volume has remained stable.

 Can I use both Mailgun and SendGrid together?